arthur-debert/google-code-issues-migrator/README.md

         You will be prompted for your github password.

---assign-owner automatically assigns any issues that currently have an owner to your Github user (the one running the script), even if you weren't the origina lowner.
+`--assign-owner` automatically assigns any issues that currently have an owner to your Github user (the one running the script), even if you weren't the original owner.
 This is used to save a little time in cases where you do in fact own most issues.

---dry-run does as much as possible without actually adding anything to Github.
+`--dry-run` does as much as possible without actually adding anything to Github.
 It's useful as a test, to turn up any errors or unexpected behaviors before you run the script, irreversibly, on your real repository.

---omit-priorities skips migration of Google Code Priority labels, since many projects don't actually use them, and would just remove them from Github anyway.
+`--omit-priorities` skips migration of Google Code Priority labels, since many projects don't actually use them, and would just remove them from Github anyway.

---synchronize-ids attempts to ensure that every Github issue gets the same ID as its original Google Code issue.
+`--synchronize-ids` attempts to ensure that every Github issue gets the same ID as its original Google Code issue.
 Normally this happens anyway, but in some cases Google Code skips issue numbers; this option fills the gaps with dummy issues to ensure that the next real issue keeps the same numbering.
 This only works, of course, if the migration starts